-The term 'World Currency' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'World Currency' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A world currency refers to the idea of there being a single monetary unit that is accepted the world over by all nations, businesses, and peoples.
 As of 2017 (and probably for the foreseeable future), there is no true world currency.
 There have been many ideas put forward for a single currency over the last few decades.
 Among these are the International Monetary Fund’s SDR Special Drawing Rights and the world’s most popular crypto-currency Bitcoin.
 Yet despite these creative ideas which do show promise for the medium to longer term future, the only contender for title holder of world currency today is the United States dollar.

 The U.S. dollar became the dominant reserve currency of the world, the closest thing to a world currency, following the Second World War.
 This transpired for two reasons.
 At the end of World War II, most of the economies of the European continental nations, including Great Britain’s, were largely devastated.
 The U.S. economy was the only one left standing intact and as such was the largest in the world at that point.
 The second reason was that the U.S. had by then amassed the largest gold stocks in the world.
 This was an era where gold still backed global currencies and proved which currencies were the strongest.